Boyang-Song/ACINR-MVSNet/README.md

 ### ACINR-MVSNetplus
 This ***advanced*** implementation ———— ACINR-MVSNetplus, mainly modified the INR module on the original basis for better comparison results.
 In particular, the depth-to/from-inverse_depth conversion made it possible to test the generalization ability of models trained on the DTU dataset directly on the Tanks and Temples(T&T) dataset, although the depth ranges of the two datasets are quite different.

-ACINR-MVSNetplus provided two schemes with different depth map resolutions: (1)full resolution version for DTU and BlendedMVS (2)half resolution version for T&T.
+ACINR-MVSNetplus provided two schemes with different depth map resolutions: (1)full resolution version for DTU and BlendedMVS (2)half resolution version for T&T(large outdoor realistic scenes, full resolution brought more noise and extraneous points).
 |                | CDE | INR | EGN | Img |
 |:--------------:|:---:|:---:|:---:|:---:|
 |ACINR-MVSNet|1/4|1/4|1/2|1|